Murder of Gwenn Story

 Gwenn Marie Story (February 23, 1960 – August 14, 1979) was a 19-year-old American woman who was murdered in Las Vegas, Nevada, on August 14, 1979.
 Her body remained unidentified for 44 years before being identified via DNA analysis and genetic genealogy in December 2023.
 Prior to her identification, Story was nicknamed "Sahara Sue" and "Jane Las Vegas Doe" because her body was found near the Sahara Hotel in Las Vegas, at the intersection of Sahara and Las Vegas Boulevard.
-Developments indicated she may have used the name "Shawna" or "Shauna" when she was alive, though this proved unfounded.
+Developments at one point indicated that she may have used the name "Shawna" or "Shauna" when she was alive, though this proved unfounded.

-Story was also known by the fact that she was wearing a complete upper denture despite her young age, but the lower denture was missing.
+Story was also known by the fact that she was wearing a complete upper denture despite her young age.

 Discovery

 Story's body was found lying face down in a parking lot on August 14, 1979.
 It was estimated that she had died three to four hours before being found.
 She had been stabbed several times in the abdomen.

 It was reported that Story was seen with a white man before the discovery of her body.